AaronR2021/reactNative-Watch/readme.md

 - For navigation refer:https://reactnavigation.org/docs/material-top-tab-navigator

-- Tab Navigation options were changed to get rid of the headers and make the UI look smooth The options are pretty self explainatory
+- Tab Navigation options were changed to get rid of the headers and make the UI look smooth, The options are pretty self explainatory

 ```